6monthslater/6monthslater/README.md

 These daemons will wait for messages in RabbitMQ, and execute accordingly.

-The analyzer is currently a not a daemon and currently only analyze sample reviews hardcoded in the file.
+The analyzer is currently a not a daemon and currently only analyzes sample reviews hardcoded in the file.
+The provided sample reviews (at the end of `analyzer.py`) test various capabilities of the analyzer; you can modify them, remove or add new ones by providing the review text and posting date.
+Then, you can run the tests with `python analyzer.py`.